-- Nursing staff will collaborate with attendance staff to record symptoms when students call in sick. - Nursing staff will monitor community illness for communicable disease trends. - Nursing staff will maintain communications with DCHHS and report increases in absences.
-DCHHS will provide guidance and recommendations for potential School closure - If there is a positive COVID-19 case in our school, this is a reportable condition (although likely reported by a healthcare provider first).
-Nursing staff will call DCHHS to report/verify.
+- Nursing staff will collaborate with attendance staff to record symptoms when students call in sick. - Nursing staff will monitor community illness for communicable disease trends. - Nursing staff will maintain communications with DCHHS with weekly surveillance reports and report increases in absences.
+DCHHS will provide guidance and recommendations for potential School closure - If there is a positive COVID-19 case in our school, this is a reportable condition.
+The Pandemic Coordinator will complete a COVID-19 case report form for school and notify DCHHS and begin the contact tracing process.